TheEdoRan/next-safe-action/website/docs/usage/bind-arguments.md

 # Bind arguments

 Next.js allows you to [pass additional arguments to your actions by using the `bind` method](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations#passing-additional-arguments).
-This method enables Progressive Enhancement.
+This method supports Progressive Enhancement.

 next-safe-action exposes a [`bindArgsSchemas` method](/docs/safe-action-client/instance-methods#bindargsschemas) that expects an array of schemas for bind arguments.